appbaseio/Docs/content/docs/concepts/intro.md

 There are some catches if you intend to:

 * Model financial or sensitive data - Appbase.io is not ACIDic and doesn't support multi-document transactions.
 A good design choice in such a situation would be to use something that supports ACID transactions for storing sensitive data, and use Appbase.io for the data that needs to be searchable in realtime.
-* OLAP use-cases - Being based on Elasticsearch, appbase.io is designed as an OLTP system although it supports aggregations and queries on data sets of the size of several gigabytes.
-There are plenty of ideal tools for OLAP use-cases - Amazon Redshift, Google Big Query, Apache Hadoop and Appbase.io can be used with any of them (via REST API).
+* Perform analytical processing - Being based on Elasticsearch, appbase.io is designed as an OLTP system although it supports aggregations and queries on data sets of the size of hundreds of gigabytes and even a few terabytes.
+There are plenty of ideal tools for OLAP use-cases - Amazon Redshift, Google Big Query, Apache Hadoop. appbase.io can be used in a complementary fashion with any of these for handling online transactions.

 ## API Intro